 Transforming risk leadership and management in ways that are better attuned to the business realities of the 21st century means adapting to a more dynamic environment where risk is integrated with opportunity and innovation.
 Therefore, in today’s business climate, forging a stronger relationship between risk and strategy should be an imperative.
-Enter the Council of Sponsoring Organizations of the Treadway Commission (better known as COSO) and its ERM framework update, released for public comment in the summer of 2016.
+Enter the Council of Sponsoring Organisations of the Treadway Commission (better known as COSO) and its ERM framework update, released for public comment in the summer of 2016.

 How can a new view of risk management help leaders achieve their business objectives?

-In many organizations,
+In many organisations,

 But risk management done right is tightly embedded in management’s core business processes, where identifying and managing strategic risks are an integral part of strategy setting and execution.
-This level of integration can help your organization more effectively achieve intended business objectives and get better value from its ERM program.
+This level of integration can help your organisation more effectively achieve intended business objectives and get better value from its ERM program.

 What are the drivers for COSO’s ERM framework update?

 With COSO’s 2004 ERM publication, risk management took a vital step forward.
 The framework became the basis for standard thinking about risk.
-But its implementation in many organizations focused on isolating, mitigating, and managing known risks.
+But its implementation in many organisations focused on isolating, mitigating, and managing known risks.

 Over the past dozen years, as the operating environment for business has grown more complex, technologically driven, and global, the board—as well as business and risk leaders—requires a much greater ability to identify, assess, and prepare for: